 Many of our customers are turning to automated staff rounds, in addition to patient rounds, to communicate with valued members of their team in a way that shows the hospital genuinely cares about their concerns.
 (For more on this, join us for our next “Roadmap to Recovery” webinar, “Caring for the Caregivers”, on September 16 from 2-3pm ET.)

 One Hospital’s Success With Staff Retention

-Our Lady of the Lake, an 800-bed regional medical center in Baton Rouge, LA, implemented a Staff Rounding program powered by CipherHealth.
+A 773-bed regional medical center in Baton Rouge, LA, implemented a Staff Rounding program powered by CipherHealth.
 Leaders rounded on staff members and asked them questions related to job highlights, safety issues, process improvement, staff recognition, and career development.
 During the round, if a staff member indicated issues or concerns, managers could take action to address them.
 Following up on identified issues demonstrated accountability and the organization’s commitment to its staff member’s success.

 Source: CipherHealth Case Sudy, ““Reducing Voluntary Staff Turnover with Purposeful Staff Rounding”.

-Our Lady of the Lake saw a direct correlation between staff rounding and greater staff retention.
+The medical center saw a direct correlation between staff rounding and greater staff retention.
 At a department level, the higher the percentage of staff members rounded on, the fewer voluntary terminations occurred.
 When less than 25% of the staff was rounded on, voluntary terminations were just over 15% of the staff population.
 When the number of staff rounded on was increased to over 90%, the percentage of staff turnover decreased by nearly 40%.

 Now is the time to address the hidden COVID-19 crisis of staff burnout, depression, and PTSD and how your team can use staff rounding to establish real-time communication and feedback processes that connect employees with the help they need.